Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 level of access.
 Endpoint access is of course related to user access, regardless of the users being people or systems.

 Applications can have a varying number of authentication levels.
 A Typical system might have a basic access and an admin access.
-Some systems, for example, may have restrictive access for free tiers of their service and a different access for paid tiers.
+Some systems, for example, may have restrictive access for free tiers of their service and different access for paid tiers.

 Even different actions across a system by the same user may require different tokens.
 As mentioned previously, resetting emails and passwords